William-Dahl/stress-learning/readme.md

 1. Run `cd DatabaseSetup` to navigate into the database setup folder and then run `./import_data.sh "<YOUR DATABASE CONNECTION STRING>"` to import the data into your database - **Note** if you are on a mac then you must first run `chmod +x import_data.sh` to allow the script to be executable.
 1. Download the Physiological data from [this OneDrive Link](https://1drv.ms/f/s!ArOMikbw7oa1hg6iCBCtiHFF2I4X?e=u7NMm6) and move the contents into the PhysiologicalData folder - this will allow you to see the analysis working on previous experiments.
 1. Go to [http://localhost:3000](http://localhost:3000), you will need to set up an admin account at the [http://localhost:3000/admin](http://localhost:3000/admin) link before you can use the content management system.

+If you have any questions or are struggling with anything send me an email at willdahl1@gmail.com.